 The success of an advertising campaign, the number of orders, micro and macro conversions may depend on this indicator.

-- consistency and intuitiveness of site navigation.
+• consistency and intuitiveness of website navigation.

 If the site’s structure is not optimized, the user may refuse to work with such a web resource.